Sunday, April 20, 2014

 . . . .

-March 20 (Thursday): Establishing a Project Management Environment that Works.
+May 8 (Thursday): Mastering Project Presentations.
 Dinner Meeting (Becamp, Maryland)

 To help you accomplish your organizational goals, PMI Baltimore Chapter provides many Sponsorship Programs.
 You can reach out to our 3000+ members in a variety of ways!